cultureandempire/cultureandempire.github.io/README.md

 * More of our communications infrastructure (websites, email, archival) can be handled by free or low-cost managed services.
 This means we don't need dedicated computer systems or support staff.

-* Resources and information are available online.
+* Resources and information are available on line.
 This means we don't need staff to do research.
 For example, we used to need to pay a travel agent to organize travel.
 Today, we can do it ourselves, so trivially that we forget what a chore this used to be.

 * The cost of creating legal entities is falling, driven by a very competitive US market.
 Europe still lags behind.
 Some smaller European countries such as Estonia and Macedonia are positioning themselves as the Delawares of Europe (not to be confused with tax havens like Cyprus, which have as their model secrecy and low taxes rather than simple efficiency).